statycc/loop-fission/README.md

 ### Generating plots and tables

 After capturing results, use the plotting script to generate tables or graphs.
-This step requires Python version 3.+
+This step requires Python version 3.8 or higher.

 1. Install dependencies